zhangchicheng/Machine-Learning-in-Numpy/README.md

-# Machine Learning From Scratch
+# Machine Learning in Numpy
 This repository contains Python implementations of some common machine learning algorithms.
-Although there are a bunch of similar repositories in GitHub, I found many of them are hard to understand and lack of optimization.
+Although there are a bunch of similar repositories in GitHub, many of them are hard to understand and lack of optimization.
 The purpose of this project is to explore the inner mechanism of these algotithms.
+Therefore all algorithms are built on pure Numpy.
 ## Getting Started

 ### Implemented: